rr1000/ideas/README.md

 Consult with doctors offices, hospitals, etc. to help them ditch paper work.
 The healthcare industry in general is very resistant to new technology.
 Let's change that.

 **Next step**: Interview doctors offices and secretaries to see how you can automate their workflow.

+***

+###Voice Documentation System for Clinicians

+Clinicians (doctors, therapists, etc.) deal with pages and pages of documentation - both physical and digital.
+They spend as much if not more time on documentation than they spend with patients.
+This solution would involve a clinician wearing a device that records their interactions with a patient.
+Need to make a specific note?
+The technology would have specific voice commands for doing so.
+All of this would integrate with various apps for syncing.

+**Next steps**: Interview clinicians to find their pain points.